Hanoverian Tory

+Despite George I's distrust of the Tories, the first government of the new reign included a number of Hanoverian Tories.
+After the failed 1715 Jacobite Uprising, the Duke of Argyll (a Whig with strong connections with the Hanoverian Tories) was replaced as army commander in Scotland due to his supposedly insufficient loyalty.
+During the Whig Oligarchy, the Tories were in opposition for several decades, and the name was often used as a synonym for Jacobite by their rivals.
+In 1727, when George I died, the Hanoverian Tories again supported the succession of his son George II rather than the continued claims of James.
+In 1730 they were still active as a faction when Spencer Compton tried to organise a coalition between them and the Patriot Whigs in order to replace the long-standing Prime Minister Robert Walpole.

 Background

 Following the Act of Settlement of 1701, the throne was intended to pass to the House of Hanover following the death of Queen Anne.
 However during the Tory government of Robert Harley after 1710, serious consideration was given by senior cabinet ministers led by Henry St. John to secure the throne for James instead.
 In preparation, army officers suspected of being pro-Hanover were purged from the service including both Whigs and Tories such as Henry Lumley.
 The Duke of Marlborough, former Captain General and a moderate Tory, went into exile on the continent following his dismissal in 1711.

 Tied up with the ongoing debate about the future of the throne, was a dispute over the end of the War of Spanish Succession.
 Pro-war Whigs joined with Hanoverian Tories under the banner "No Peace Without Spain", opposing the Treaty of Utrecht.
 As Hanover was a key ally of Britain in this conflict, and resented what was regarded as this abandonment, it naturally led George to prefer the Whigs.
 In spite of having about forty members in the House of Commons in early 1714, these were very unpredictable and could not be completely relied on by the Whigs in their challenge to the Harley government.